jessieyang0320/News-Republic/README.md

 ____
 ## To do later:

+1. Deploy this app on heroku
-1. add input verification and rules for user authentication and forms
+2. add input verification and rules for user authentication and forms
-2. use THe New York Time API for more content
+3. use THe New York Time API for more content
-3. mroe styling
+4. mroe styling